-- CTSA Early Stage Investigator Award — This program aims to fund studies, particularly those led by junior faculty, that have a high likelihood of generating preliminary data for successful NIH grant applications in the future.
-Awardees have access to all CTSA facilities, including the Clinical Research Unit (CRU) and core laboratories.
+- CCaTS Early Stage Investigator Award — This program aims to fund studies, particularly those led by junior faculty, that have a high likelihood of generating preliminary data for successful NIH grant applications in the future.
+Awardees have access to all CCaTS facilities, including the Clinical Research Unit (CRU) and core laboratories.

 - Healthcare Delivery Research Scholars Program — A pilot program in the Mayo Clinic Healthcare Delivery Research Program that trains clinicians in health services research.
 This mentored training experience is an intensive, career-shifting experience for highly motivated faculty and trainees who want to devote a significant portion of their career to health services research.

 - High-Impact Pilot and Feasibility Award — A one-year award that provides funding up to $30,000 for study-related expenses.
 This new award mechanism, created in 2010, is meant to produce preliminary data that will support research areas novel either to Mayo Clinic or to the investigative team, and that have the potential for high impact on patient care in a timely manner.

 - Novel Methodology Development Award — A one-year award that provides intramural funding up to $50,000.
 This award focuses on accelerating the development of novel methodologies with direct application to clinical and translational research.

 - Safety and Screening Fund — This program provides funding to cover study-related safety and screening tests related to projects being conducted in the Clinical Research Unit (CRU).

 - Small Grants Program — This program provides funding to departments/divisions for clinical and translational research projects that require only limited resources ($5,000-$10,000).
 Allocations are made directly to each clinical department/division based on number of staff employed.
 Departments/divisions utilize their own research committees to provide peer review and to grant individual awards.